Browse after prep

 Watch before you go

 These are not random travel vlogs.
-They are official destination videos and city explainers that help a traveler see the place before booking or choosing a first base.
+They are official destination videos and city explainers that help a traveler picture the place before booking or choosing a first base.

 MP4